 Can a universal life policy be paid up?

-Yes, a universal life insurance policy can be paid up.
+Yes, a UL policy can be paid up.
 This means that the policyholder can make one final lump sum payment to cover their ongoing premiums fully and ensure that the policy remains in force for its full term.
-For some people, paying up a policy may be an effective strategy for reducing costs or controlling long-term expenses.
-However, it is essential to note that there may be surrender charges associated with paid-up UL insurance policies, so individuals should consult with a financial advisor or life insurance agent to understand all the costs and benefits before deciding.

 If you miss a payment on your policy, there may be several consequences, depending on your policy’s specific terms and conditions.
 For example, some policies may allow you to make a one-time “grace period” payment to reinstate your coverage after missing a payment.
 However, this will typically come with additional costs or fees.